sciZer0/7/v/README.md

 And, when people have real power and information, when they are motivated, when the system is transparent and on  blockchain, then there is a big chance we get a real democracy working well.

-*By the way, any concept may be explained clearly to even a 10 year old when the explainer understands the topic and wants to be understood.*

 <p>&nbsp</p>